 If you’ve left a 9-5 job to pursue freelancing, you are probably a bit concerned about how the finance side of being your own boss will work.
-Let’s be honest; it can be downright worrisome to wonder how you’ll get paid and if you’ll get money on time each month!
-Fortunately, working as an independent contractor is not new, and there are hundreds of freelancing tips out there to help you get your most troubling questions answered – including the big unknown regarding how to invoice clients.
+Let’s be honest; it can be downright worrisome to wonder how to invoice clients, get paid and if you’ll get money on time each month!
+Fortunately, working as an independent contractor is not new, and there are hundreds of freelancing tips out there to help you get your most troubling questions answered – including the big unknown regarding what's an invoice, how to make an invoice and what kind of invoicing software to use.

-Here are the basics on the best ways to request (and get) money for your work:
+Invoicing clients isn't hard with a proper system.
+In fact, we'll show you.
+Here are the basics on the invoicing best practices to request (and get) money for your work: